Purple Haze released statement after multiple injured at nightclub shooting

-MEMPHIS, Tenn. - Multiple were injured after a shooting at Purple Haze in downtown Memphis.
+Multiple people were injured after a shooting at Purple Haze in downtown Memphis.

 The Memphis Fire Department has taken four victims to Regional One, and another to Methodist.